PybloBenavides/pablobenavides.site/content/pages/portfolio.md

 <br>

 Four year degree in which I learnt about structures, road design, traffic, materials, etc.
-I also had the time to improve my english skills, learn german and start playing with portuguese and italian.
+I also had the time to improve my english skills, learn german and start playing with portuguese and italian..

 ![UGR]({static}/images/portfolio/etsiccpugr.png)